TmBoris/HairFlash/README.md

     ├── 📜 requirements.txt           # Lists required Python packages.
     ├── 📄 hair_swap.py               # Implementation of the HairFast main class
     └── 📄 main.py                    # Script for inference

+## Credits

+This repository is modified and based on the "HairFastGAN: Realistic and Robust Hair Transfer with a Fast Encoder-Based Approach" [repository](https://github.com/AIRI-Institute/HairFastGAN).